kareulo/astro-cloudflare-template/README.md

 corepack enable pnpm
 ```

-> If this doesn't work, follow the installation guide at [pnpm.io](https://pnpm.io/installation).
+> If this fails, follow the installation guide at [pnpm.io](https://pnpm.io/installation).

 ## 👨‍🚀 Getting Started

-1. Clone the template by clicking the **Use the template** button or with GitHub CLI:
+1. Clone the template using the **Use the template** button or with GitHub CLI:

    ```sh
    gh repo create <your-project-name> \